Matsushima, Miyagi: History

 The area of present-day Matsushima was part of ancient Mutsu Province and has been settled since at least the Jōmon period.
 The Daigigakoi Shell Mound is one of the largest shell middens to have been discovered in Japan.
 With the establishment of Tagajō in the Nara period, Matsushima was part of the Yamato colonization area in the region.
 The Buddhist temple of Zuigan-ji comes to have been founded in 828 AD.
 During the Sengoku period, the area was contested by samurai clans before it came under the control of the Date clan of Sendai Domain during the Edo period, under the Tokugawa shogunate.

 The village of Matsushima within Miyagi District, Miyagi was established on June 1, 1889 with the post-Meiji restoration establishment of the modern municipalities system.
 It was raised to town status on December 16, 1963.

 Government

 Matsushima has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Matsushima, as part of Miyagi District contributes one seat to the Miyagi Prefectural legislature.
 In terms of national politics, the town is part of Miyagi 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Matsushima is largely based on tourism, farming, and commercial fishing, primarily the cultivation of oysters in Matsushima Bay.

 Education

-Matsushima has three public elementary schools and one public middle school operated by the town government and one public high school operated by the Miyagii Prefectural Board of Education.
+Matsushima has three public elementary schools and one public middle school operated by the town government and one public high school operated by the Miyagi Prefectural Board of Education.